 In 2013, we have introduced exciting changes to our programmes to enable you to tailor your degree to your needs.
 We are offering even more flexibility and choice, enabling you to study a range of themes around your chosen subject area.

 We have introduced new interdisciplinary modules to a number of our degree programmes, as well as opening up existing modules across more programmes.
 We'll help you explore a range of global challenges, from climate change to hi-tech crime, based on our world-leading research.
 You will have opportunities to gain the transferable skills employers really want, such as teamwork, leadership and learning another language.

-If you choose to study a degree in Humanities or a Single Honours degree in Humanities or Social Sciences, another way to follow your own interests and career aspirations is to try out a Minor subject area alongside your Major degree subject.
-Within a defined subject area, you will be able to choose to have a ‘with’ subject added to your degree certificate when you graduate, for example BA English with a minor in Politics.
-Minor subject areas will include Archaeology, Creative Writing, English Literature, Political or Economic Studies, Music, Philosophy, modern languages and many others.
+If you choose to study a degree in Humanities or a Single Honours degree in Social Sciences, Education or Geograpahy, another way to follow your own interests and career aspirations is to try out a Minor subject area alongside your Major degree subject.
+Within a defined subject area, you will be able to have a ‘with’ subject added to your degree certificate when you graduate, for example BA English with a minor in Politics.
+Minor subject areas include Archaeology, Creative Writing, English, Politics, Music, Philosophy, modern languages and many others.
 To find out more, see our Frequently Asked Questions.

-We asked several students who studied a Curriculum Innovation module in 2011/12 to tell us about their experience.
+We asked several students who have studied an interdisciplinary module to tell us about their experience.

 Global health - Zara Livingstone

 Living with environmental change - Harriet Fielding

-For more student views on personalising your learning, see our Curriculum Innovation website.
+For more student views on personalising your learning, see our flexible learning website.